amarallab/Introduction-to-Python-Programming-and-Data-Science/README.md

 # Introduction to Python Programming and Data Science Bootcamp

 These materials are a part of the Introduction to Python Programming and Data Science Bootcamp that is run at Northwestern University.
-To date this Bootcamp has been an intensive, five day bootcamp aimed at beginners and has been graciously sponsored by Northwestern University as a part of its Big Data Initiative.
+This bootcamp is graciously sponsored by Northwestern University as a part of its Big Data Initiative.

 Any comments, questions, or concerns can be directed to: